utumenbayar-miu/CS568-Assign2-React/README.md

 │  └─ Functional component
 ```
 4. Return multiple elements using either Fragment, div, or an array.
 Implement the Table, Column example in the slide.
+5. Implement the Advanced Hello example, both class and functional way.
-5. Implement below.
-Just log out the component names in the "p" tag.
+6. Implement below.
+Just log out the component names in the "p" tag for now.
+We will implement the rest starting tomorrow.
 ```
 App (root component)
 ├─ TodoList (component)